ano0002/Vector-based-image-editor-in-c/README.md

   cd output;
   ./main.exe
   ```
-- The program should compiled and run.
+- The program should compile and run.